 Who is Siddhidatri Devi?

 The 9th form of Navadurga is known as Goddess Siddhidhatri.
 She is the moola Roopa(original form) of Maa Parvati.
-Maa Siddhidhatri has four hands holding a discus, conch shell, trident and mace, sitting on a fully bloomed lotus or a lion.
-She possesses eight supernatural powers, or the siddhis, called Anima, Mahima, Garima, Laghima, Prapti, Prakambya, Ishitva and Vashitva.
-Anima means reducing one’s body to the size of an atom; Mahima means expanding one’s body to an infinitely large size; Garima means becoming infinitely heavy; Laghima means becoming weightless; Prapti means having omnipresence; Prakambya achieving whatever one desire; Ishitva means possessing absolute lordship; and Vashitva means having the power to subjugate all.
-Lord Shiva was blessed by Siddhidatri by being given by all the eight powers.
+Maa Siddhidhatri has four hands holding a discus, conch shell, trident, and mace, sitting on a fully bloomed lotus or a lion.
+She possesses eight supernatural powers, or the siddhis, called Anima, Mahima, Garima, Laghima, Prapti, Prakambya, Ishitva, and Vashitva.
+Anima means reducing one’s body to the size of an atom; Mahima means expanding one’s body to an infinitely large size; Garima means becoming infinitely heavy; Laghima means becoming weightless; Prapti means having omnipresence; Prakambya achieving whatever one desire; Ishitva means possessing absolute lordship, and Vashitva means having the power to subjugate all.
+Lord Shiva was blessed by Siddhidatri by being given all eight powers.